sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

   - How to register and consume an Extension control in MDK Metadata
   - How to write an extension via NativeScript
   - How to build a Mobile development kit client for iOS and Android
-  - How to connect to SAP Cloud Platform Mobile application
+  - How to connect to SAP Mobile application

 You may clone an existing metadata project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/master/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/3-Extend-Your-MDK-App-With-Map-Custom-Control-using-Metadata-approach) and start directly with step 5 in this tutorial.